-For both normal and In Year proof of employment must be verified in writing by the headteacher/principal to Newham Pupil Services or the admission authority (where an academy).
+For both normal and In Year, proof of employment must be verified in writing by the headteacher/principal to Newham Pupil Services.
 Proof of employment cannot be accepted from the applicant.

 Service child

 For Newham school admission purposes a child is recognised as a service child when: